 The contingent fee gives you the chance to even the playing field against the largest corporations and insurance companies by giving you the ability to hire attorneys who are experts in personal injury law, without any upfront cost to you.

-Also, the contingent fee agreement benefits our community as a whole by giving everyone access to our legal system, and thus access to justice so that no person or corporation is above the law, and everyone is accountable for his or her actions.
+The contingent fee agreement benefits our community as a whole by giving everyone access to our legal system, and thus access to justice so that no person or corporation is above the law, and everyone is accountable for his or her actions.

 What Types of Car Accident Cases Do We Handle?